Humanship/x470/README.md

 We rely on Humanship ID's open protocol to generate Proof-Of-Human signatures, but can be expanded to any Proof-Of-Human protocol.

 [Humanship ID](https://humanship.id) lets users verify their personhood through their phone in a trustless and decentralized way.
 Currently on closed beta, you can reach out on [@humanship_id](https://x.com/humanship_id) to get access to the Testflight app.

+## Under construction

+Verification part is working, but dummy at the moment, until the Humanship ID protocol is fully implemented in it.
+Where we need to verify that the signature comes from a verified pubkey.

+There are two ways to create the proof's signature:

+- Either the proof was linked to a Solana wallet, having the wallet to sign the challenge
+- Or the proof lives on the user's phone, where a challenge needs to be completed through a QR code scan (an ephemeral keypair can be generated, to keep signing challenges for a certain period of time)